 The financial industry of today and tomorrow branches out in many directions.
-As providers of software foundations for ewallets, payment processing systems and crypto exchange, we plant the roots on which your trailblazing financial products can stand firmly.
+As providers of software foundations for e-wallets and payment processing systems, we plant the roots on which your trailblazing financial products can stand firmly.
 Yet, with catchwords like “PSD2”, “fintech”, “blockchain”,” neobanking” and “robo-advisory” entering the scene every day, it’s easy to miss the forest for the trees.

 To keep oneself up-to-date on the newest industry developments, what better way than to ask the experts.
 In our new blog series “Finquiry”, we interview professionals about the today and the tomorrow of the financial industry.

 Our Guest: Blockchain expert Andrei Martchouk

 Our interview partner Andrei Martchouk is Managing Director and Co-Founder of KI decentralized GmbH.
 We have asked him about blockchain and the cryptocurrency sphere.

 trimplement: “It’s done, the German Government has just recently published its official Blockchain strategy paper.
 What are your thoughts on it?”

 Andrei Martchouk: “I’m not overly excited.
 It’s about putting a ban on crypto coins for the most part, a point that overshadows the other items in the blockchain strategy paper.
 First-off, banning crypto coins is simply not practicable.
 Secondly, if you enforce heavy regulations, the progress in the crypto sector will simply evade to other areas and to other countries.”

 trimplement: “When seeking reasons why the blockchain strategy paper opposes crypto coins the public scandals surrounding some ICOs come to mind.
 Do you think that reservations about cryptocurrencies might have influenced the Ministry of Economy and Energy to compose the blockchain strategy paper the way it did?”